 - Swelling, cramping and feeling fatigue

 - Swollen, lumpy and twisted veins on the legs

 - Skin sores that don’t heal quickly in the affected area

 Varicose Vein Treatments

 There are several ways that individuals can get treated or treat themselves from varicose veins.

 Self-care steps used to curb varicose veins:

-- Ablation: This is the process where a thin and flexible tube referred to as a catheter is inserted into the varicose veins to heat and destroy the vein tissue.
+- Ablation: A thin and flexible tube is inserted to heat and destroy the vein tissue of the damaged vein